PAHO-ghe/result/index.md

 - CKD
 - Acute lymphoid leaukemia

-As graph shows, the order of top three high case-fetality UHC indicator areas and bottom three high case-fetality UHC indicator areas are same, however with different intensity.
-This shows, that those seven UHC indicator areas have similar pattern across all PAHO region countries but with less of intensity among the countries with less of COVDI19 excess death.
-Also, in this group of countries does not show persistantly high case-fetality among certain UHC indicator areas.
+As the graph shows, the order of top three high case-fatality UHC indicator areas and bottom three high case-fatality UHC indicator areas are the same, however with different intensity.
+This shows that those seven UHC indicator areas have a similar pattern across all PAHO region countries but with less of intensity among the countries with less of COVDI19 excess death.
+Also, this group of countries does not show persistently high case-fatality among certain UHC indicator areas.

 ![lessimpactedcountries_heatmap](https://user-images.githubusercontent.com/81782228/125704202-74580836-2ca8-4417-9868-ef026878c563.png)

-Below box graph shows distribution of each UHC indicators across country within each clusters.
+Below box graph shows distribution of each UHC indicator across countries within each cluster.
 This box graph is ordered in ascending order of mean value on UHC indicator average within the highly impacted countries.
-It allows comparison between two classes on its case-fetality.
-Both clusters have same order of case-fetality among first three and last three indicators.
+It allows comparison between two classes on its case-fatality.
+Both clusters have the same order of case-fatality among the first three and last three indicators.
 However, you can compare eight UHC indicator areas that are acting differently between the clusters.
-Amongh less impacted countries, uterine cancer and asthma case-fetality was higher than highly impacted countries and ART, COPD, and cervical cancer shows higher case-fetality.
+Among less impacted countries, uterine cancer and asthma case-fatality was higher than highly impacted countries and ART, COPD, and cervical cancer showed higher case-fatality.
 ![download (5)](https://user-images.githubusercontent.com/81782228/125322782-be2d9f00-e303-11eb-8dc8-ed8b35398e0f.png)

 ## Conclusion
-COVID-19 impacted countries in PAHO region differently.
-Two group of countries been identified that are highly impacted or less impacted, which is measured in excess death by COVDID-19.
-Nice countires with high COVID-19 impact includes two countries in the north America.
-And those countries with highly impacted by COVID-19 showed higher case-fetality in all UHC indicator areas.
-Particulary, countries with higher impact by COVID-19 showed higher burden of uterine cancer, IHD, and stroke in the year before the pandemic compare to less impacted countries, excluding LRI, TB, and breast cancer burden, which was similar pattern as the less impacted countries.
+COVID-19 impacted countries in the PAHO region differently.
+Two groups of countries have been identified that are highly impacted or less impacted, which is measured in excess death by COVDID-19.
+Nice countries with high COVID-19 impact include two countries in North America.
+And those countries highly impacted by COVID-19 showed higher case-fatality in all UHC indicator areas.
+Particularly, countries with higher impact by COVID-19 showed higher burden of uterine cancer, IHD, and stroke in the year before the pandemic compared to less impacted countries, excluding LRI, TB, and breast cancer burden, which was similar pattern as the less impacted countries.

-This finding shows COVID19 impact was higher when countries already carried burden of case-fetality of LRI, TB, and breast cancer across all PAHO region countries.
-It is supported by the result that shows, countries with lower case-fetality of these three areas of UHC indicator had lower excess death score due to COVID19.
-Therefore, lowering LRI, TB, and breast cancer case-fetality can lead less impact from COVID-19 like pandemic.
+This finding shows COVID19 impact was higher when countries already carried the burden of case-fatality of LRI, TB, and breast cancer across all PAHO region countries.
+It is supported by the result that shows, countries with lower case-fatality of these three areas of UHC indicator had lower excess death score due to COVID19.
+Therefore, lowering LRI, TB, and breast cancer case-fatality can lead to less impact from COVID-19 like pandemic.

-Lastly, noteworth point of this machine learning study shows that there are countries with strong similarity of health system performance that explains higher impact by COVID-19.
+Lastly, the noteworthy point of this machine learning study shows that there are countries with strong similarity of health system performance that explains higher impact by COVID-19.